How to set up a website

 Your webpages are now published and accessible at the web address you specified.

-If you're using a Fastmail address based on your username and you've set a password on your site and would like to access your files over an encrypted connection, you can do so by using the special address of the form below:
+If you're using an address based on your username and you've set a password on your site and would like to access your files over an encrypted connection, you can do so by using the special address of the form below:

-If you're using a custom domain hosted at Fastmail, you can enable SSL encryption when creating your website.
-Find out more about Let's Encrypt SSL certificates.
+If you are using a custom domain hosted at Fastmail, you can enable SSL encryption when creating your website.
+You may be interested in our additional information on Let's Encrypt SSL certificates.

 Set a homepage

-To set a homepage that visitors will see when they visit your website, create a file called index.html or index.htm.
+You can have a default page that visitors will see when they view your folders.
+This file can be called either index.html or index.htm.
 It must be lower case.
 If both index.html and index.htm are present, index.html will be shown.

-Fastmail's website hosting is only designed to host simple static webpages.
+The website hosting facility is only designed to host simple static webpages.
 For scripting and database functionality please use a full web hosting provider.

 To add a custom